 Whenever a planet passes in front of its star, it is called a transit.
 Whenever a planet transits in front of its star, a small amount of stars light is obstructed.
 Hence, there will be a reduction in the brightness of the star.
-Astronomers can detect the change in brightness of the star, which helps them in evaluating the size of the planet.
-Astronomers are able to detect the distance of the exoplanet from its star by studying the time between transits.
+Astronomers can detect the change in the brightness of the star, which helps them in evaluating the size of the planet.
+Astronomers can detect the distance of the exoplanet from its star by studying the time between transits.

-What is Doppler Spectroscopy Method of Exoplanet Detection?
+What is the Doppler Spectroscopy Method of Exoplanet Detection?

 Which is the Closest Exoplanet?

 The closest exoplanet is named Proxima Centauri b.
 It is a planet orbiting the closest star to the Sun, named Proxima Centauri.

 Approximately 4,000 exoplanets have been confirmed.
 These exoplanets were found in 3,096 systems.
 Out of these systems, 678 systems have more than one planet.

 The least massive known exoplanet is named as Draugr.
 To get an understanding of its size, this exoplanet is twice the mass of the moon.